Bibhu1997/MissionPlannerUAV/README.md

     *   Switch to the **"Weather"** tab to review the current conditions, forecast, and any critical alerts for the area.
 5.  **Save and Export**:
     *   Go to the **"Mission Library"** tab to save your current mission.
-    *   Use the export buttons to generate mission files in your desired format, including a terrain-aware MAVLink plan file or a comprehensive PDF brief.
+    -   Use the export buttons to generate mission files in your desired format.
+All exports (MAVLink, KML, PDF, etc.) are **terrain-aware** and include the fetched ground elevation data.